L1TnzO/geospatial-incident-platform/client/README.md

 The root `docker-compose.yml` defines a `frontend` service that mounts this directory and exposes port `5173`.
 After installing dependencies locally, running `docker compose up frontend` will start the Vite dev server inside the container using the same scripts described above.

 Environment variables can be configured through the shared `.env.example` (copied to `.env`) and `.env.frontend.example` files at the repository root.
 Vite automatically loads `.env.local`/`.env` prefixed with `VITE_`.

+See [`docs/contributing.md`](../docs/contributing.md) for commit conventions, linting expectations, and CI requirements before opening a pull request.

 ## Map placeholder roadmap